Best Cross-Country Skiing in Québec City

 Don’t miss the opportunity to see this big urban park all covered in snow.
 There aren’t too many cities where you can slip on your skis almost as soon as you leave your hotel.

 The Plains of Abraham has hosted multiple FIS World Cup events and is absolutely free, giving you the chance to go cross‑country skiing in the heart of the city, steps away from a number of hotels.
-If you’re a beginner, start by the skating rink so you can get your bearings on flat terrain.
+If you’re a beginner, start by the skating rink (in front of the fine art museum) so you can get your bearings on flat terrain.
 You can even rent your equipment onsite.
 A unique urban experience!

 When Does the Cross-Country Skiing Season Start and End?

 Most centres open in late November or in December.
 The season usually comes to a close at the end of March, but you can—and should—enjoy some lovely spring skiing right up until mid‑April at Camp Mercier and Mont-Sainte-Anne.

 What to Wear and Equipment Required